 It is the thesis of this paper that new safeguards and remedies are needed to uphold reformed procedures for criminal investigation.
 The need to introduce greater realism and some expansion of police powers to accord with modern realities is not disputed.
 But it is not the subject matter of this paper.
 Given that injustice and impropriety will occur, safeguards and sanctions are necessary.
-Only by their provision will misconduct be prevented or, if it occurs, punished and otherwise redressed.
+Only by their provision will misconduct be prevented or, if it occurs, punished or otherwise redressed.

-A Graveyard of Reports: Speaking of the reform of criminal investigation, the Prime Minister, opening the last Legal Convention said, rightly I believe
+A Graveyard of Reports: Speaking of the reform of criminal investigation, the Prime Minister, opening the last Legal Convention said, rightly I believe grading to the entry of deep gradies against highly generally the first

-"This is an area in which there has been much dissatisfaction, considerable writing, many proposals for reform, but not much legislative action".15
+"This is an area in which there has been much dissatisfaction, considerable writing, many proposals for reform, but not much legislative action".
+15

 In the United Kingdom, a Royal Commission has been established to inquire into criminal procedure.
 It is the latest in a series of royal commissions, committees and inquiries that have examined criminal law, procedure and police powers regularly since the establishment of the Metropolitan Force in London by the Metropolitan Police Act 1829.
 For example, in 1928 a Royal Commission on Police Powers and procedure was appointed in Britain.
 Its terms of reference included inquiry into interrogation "and to report whether ... such powers and duties are properly exercised and discharged with due regard to the rights and liberties of the subject, the interests of justice and the observance of the Judges' Rules, both in the letter and the spirit".
 A number of recommmendations were made, including a recommendation that police procedure in the taking of statements should be incorporated in a standard Instruction Book.
 No legislation followed.
-The book was never issued "largely because of doubts about the propriety of the Home Office issuing a document which purported to lay down model procedures for police forces".16
+The book was never issued "largely because of doubts about the propriety of the Home Office issuing a document which purported to lay down model procedures for police forces".
+16 and short and to the same all place to the property of the control of the control

 The Royal Commission on the Police 1960-62 criticised aggressive interrogation techniques but did not extend its inquiry to review the Judges' Rules.
 One important proposal, which was followed by legislation, was for the acceptance of vicarious liability by the local chief officer of police in respect of the torts committed by constables in the performance or purported performance of their functions.
-17
+17 control of the The property of the latest property that the time of the second of the second